 How Resolve can help

-You can compare bankruptcy to other options like debt consolidation or settlement by using Resolve’s free financial management platform. where you can get free guidance from debt relief experts.
-If bankruptcy is the right option for you, Resolve’s experts can direct you to a bankruptcy attorney.
+You can compare bankruptcy to other options like debt consolidation or settlement by using Resolve’s free decision-making tool.
+You can also get free guidance from debt experts.
+If bankruptcy is the right option for you, Resolve’s experts can refer you to a bankruptcy attorney.
 Get started here.